Junyi-L/USfluIndex/README.md

 * A naive approach.

-Two kinds of prediction targets are scored,
+Two kinds of prediction targets are scored:

 * Short-term forecasts for prediction horizon 1-4,